roman-milk/roman-milk.github.io/the-taboo-folder.md

  The unfamiliarly depilated state of her vulva felt cool and vulnerable as Louise sat at the kitchen table, the brief denim skirt high on her thighs, its brevity as short as her confidence.
 She couldn't help but sip red wine, surprising herself by downing an entire bottle, a third of her stock but which left her unusually unaffected.

  For Louise, although she couldn't know it, the day dragged along in the same way it did for her son.
 She thought the half-hour would never arrive, Carl's usual knock-off time of five-thirty.
 But then it arrived and she waited some more, and, like Carl, she wondered where the time had gone.
 The day had passed in a fugue.
-Report_Story #4